glacuesta-gcash/fuse-cfc/readme.md

 - ✔ Asynchronous threads for combining read and write ops
 - Batch update for spawn and build
 - ✔ Group raw period columns in summary

+### Other notes

+- Where applicable, threading and batched updates are used to optimize Google API calls, to significantly bring down execution time.

 ---
 2024 G Lacuesta